Sorry, you need to enable JavaScript to visit this website.

 Biography

 My research centres on understanding how past and present variation in human health, growth and morphology is influenced by evolutionary processes (e.g., adaptation, neutral variation, plasticity) and interactions with the natural and social environments.
 I combine human bioarchaeology with human biology and palaeoanthropology, and previous and current projects include work in South America, South Asia and Europe.
+In particular, my current work focuses on the behaviour and biology of Neanderthals from Shanidar Cave, Iraqi Kurdistan.

 I gained my BA in Archaeology and Anthropology from Cambridge, and MA in Osteoarchaeology from the University of Southampton.
 Following employment in medical research and commercial archaeology, I completed my PhD in Biological Anthropology under the supervision of Dr Jay Stock (Cambridge) and Professor Jonathan Wells (UCL).
 My thesis investigated adaptation to varying social and natural environmental conditions in past and present Andean populations.